The Basic Reproduction Number for Petri Net Models: A Next-Generation Matrix Approach: Next-Generation Matrix for Petri Nets

-Since many of the papers we draw on for examples below use the van den Driessche and Watmough notation, we will lay out the Next-Generation Matrix for Petri nets (NGMPN) following similar notation.
-To help in visualizing some of the concepts outlined in this process Figure \ref{fig:R0guide} will be used as a basic VAPN model with non-infected places ($N_1,N_2$) and infected places ($I_1,I_2,I_3$).
-Examples using SPNs will be given in the Case Studies section under various cases.
+Since many of the papers we draw on for examples below use the van den Driessche and Watmough notation, we will lay out the Next-Generation Matrix for Petri Nets (NGMPN) following similar notation.
+To help visualize some of the concepts outlined in this process, Figure \ref{fig:R0guide} will be used as a basic VAPN model with non-infected places ($N_1, N_2$) and infected places ($I_1,I_2,I_3$).
+Examples using SPNs will be provided in the Case Studies section under in the first two model examples.
+This process of separating disease transmission dynamics from other state transitions within the infected population is conceptually similar to the framework of `Kermack--McKendrick module' proposed by \cite{segovia_petri_2025}.
+In that work, the Petri Net is partitioned into `susceptible', `infection-process', and `infection' modules, where the $F$ matrix is derived from the infection-process module and the $V$ matrix is derived from the infection module.
+Our approach implements this separation by identifying specific arcs and transitions corresponding to new infections ($\mathcal{F}_i(x)$) versus those representing recovery, death, or movement between infected states ($\mathcal{V}_i(x)$).
+It is important to note that, as with any $R_0$ calculation in any modeling formalism (including ODEs), the modeler must first define the set of infected places or compartments.
+This is a necessary prerequisite of the epidemiological modeling process itself.
+Our framework's ``intuitiveness'' lies in how, given this standard partition of places, the $F$ and $V$ matrices can be directly and systematically constructed by identifying the specific arcs that cross this partition, as we will formally define.